 Hurricane Season is Here: How to Prepare Your Home for Storms Ahead

-The official start to summer will be welcomed at the end of June, but many residents are already soaking up the sun by the pool or beach due to record temperatures.
-While sunny days are here, storms are ahead.
-The 2017 Atlantic hurricane season officially started June 1 and will end on November 30, 2017.
-According to the National Oceanic Atmospheric Administration (NOAA) and The Weather Company, this year’s hurricane season is expected to go above historical averages and be much more active.
-The NOAA forecasts there will be 11 – 17 names storms of which 5 – 9 will become hurricanes and 2-4 will be major category hurricanes.
+Every year hurricane season starts on June 1st and lasts until November 30th.
+According to the National Oceanic and Atmospheric Administration (NOAA) are predicting an above-average hurricane season likely producing a range of 13 to 20 named storms (winds of 39 mph or higher), of which 6 to 10 could become hurricanes (winds 74 mph or higher), including 3 to 5 major hurricanes (category 3, 4 or 5 with winds of 111 mph or higher).
+These projections are brought with 70 percent confidence.
 A result of these storms is inland rainfall and flooding.
 Flooded basements or wet crawlspaces compromise the structural integrity of your home, electrical units and heating equipment.
-In addition, other damages include: mold, mildew, wood rot, foundation crumbling, metal rust and more.
+In addition, other damages include mold, mildew, wood rot, foundation crumbling, metal rust and more.
 No matter the forecast it is better to be safe than sorry.

 How to Protect Your Home During Hurricane Season:

 Remove debris, such as leaves and other items that can clog your gutters and send water pouring down the side of your home or under the roof.